 I didn’t quite hit the center of the burlap, so this is what I ended up with before I added the final row of leaves.
 No worries; I just cut off the excess fabric (not too close to the leaves) and continued adding leaves so that the final row hung over the edges of the burlap.

-I added more mod podge to the top of the outer row of leaves and checked the rest of the center leaves to make sure all of the edges were secured.
+I added more Mod Podge to the top of the outer row of leaves and checked the rest of the centre leaves to make sure all of the edges were secured.